Month: April 2017

 Learn about the 10 Steps to Saving Compressed Air System Operating Costs (1-5)

+Fs-Curtis has won Plant Engineering's Product of the Year for the 2nd year in a row!
 The NxD45-90kW won over other compressor manufacturers.
-This award is noteworthy because our customers and people within our industry vote for the best product.
+This award is noteworthy because of our customers and people within our industry vote for the best product.
 We could not have done this without the hard work and dedication of our FS-Curtis team and the support of our global team.